jwk0224/deep-learning/SQM_NOTE.md

 - it's better than one-hot vector for representing different words
 - it has been one of the most important ideas in NLP

+Most common sizes for word vectors range between 50 and 1000
+We cannot guarantee that the individual components of the embeddings are interpretable

 t-SNE is common algorithm for visualizing word embeddings
-- it maps embeddings to a lower dimensional space (ex. plotting 2D data)
+- it maps embeddings non-linearly to a lower dimensional space (ex. plotting 2D data)

-We cannot guarantee that the individual components of the embeddings are interpretable

 Terminology
 - embedding = encoding